k-xvin/kxvin/src/content/projects/Creating a Simple NAS.md

 ---

 Network Attached Storage with Ubuntu, Webmin, and Samba
 # Creating a Simple NAS

+>[!info] 02/28/2025
+> Upgraded the system to 8GB of RAM!
+> * The motherboard is a [ECS
+ D1F-AD V1.0A](https://theretroweb.com/motherboards/s/ecs-d1f-ad-v1-0a), which supports up to 8GB of DDR3 UDIMM RAM.
+ >
+ > Realized I can directly use the hostname of the computer instead to resolve to the IP address instead of figuring out the IP every time.
+ > * This must be some kind of DNS resolution/configuration on my local network?
+Or Bounjour??
+ > * In my case, my fileshare is on `\\kstore` and the Webmin UI at `https://kstore:10000`.
+ > * Either way, it's convenient for me since I don't have to figure out how to set a static IP for this server anymore
+ >
+ > Had some kind of issue where it would get stuck trying to set up the network for 2+ minutes on startup, timeout, then startup normally
+ > * Manually configuring /etc/netplan/ seemed to have fixed it: https://dev.to/joeneville_/configure-ubuntu-wifi-with-netplan-4je0

 In this article, I document the process I went through in setting up a NAS (network attached storage) using an old computer, two 1TB hard disks, Ubuntu 22.04, Webmin, and Samba.
 I go through the technical steps as well as some personal notes on the process.